-First opened in 1911, the New York Public Library was created by bringing together a $2.4 million donation from Samuel J. Tilden with the existing Astor and Lenox Libraries in New York City.
-The site of the Croton Reservoir was chosen for the new library, and its landmark design was conceived by Dr. John Shaw Billings, director of the New York Public Library.
-When the building opened, it was the largest marble building in the United States, and was home to over 1 million books when it opened.
+First opened in 1911, the New York Public Library was created by bringing together a $2.4 million donation from Samuel Tilden with the existing Astor and Lenox Libraries in New York City; the site of the Croton Reservoir was chosen for the new library, and its landmark design was conceived by Doctor John Shaw Billings, director of the New York Public Library—when the building opened, it was the largest marble building in the United States and home to over one million books.

-- Building Tours: Free one hour walking tours Tuesday through Saturday at 11 a.m. and 2 p.m., and 2 p.m. on Sunday (library is closed on Sundays in the summer) highlighting the history and architecture of the New York Public Library.
+The Building Tours are free one-hour walking tours Tuesday through Saturday at 11 a.m. and 2 p.m., and 2 p.m. on Sunday (the library is closed on Sundays in the summer) highlighting the history and architecture of the New York Public Library.
 These tours are a great way to get an overview of the beauty and expanse of the Library's collections; meanwhile, the Exhibition Tours offer visitors a chance to look inside the Library's Current Exhibitions and other events take place regularly throughout the year.

 Visitors today can conduct research at the Library, take a tour of the Library, attend numerous events, and even wander through the Library to view its many treasures and artworks including the Gutenberg Bible, murals and paintings, and the Library's beautiful architecture.